-\The four severe housing problems are: 1.
+^{}The four severe housing problems are: 1.
 Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
 More than 1.5 persons per room, 4.
-Cost Burden over 50% affecting 100% of the 20 Pacific Islander households in the city.
+Cost Burden over 50%

+There are 11,595 very low-income households that have at least one severe housing problem, making up half (50%) of all households at this income level.
+Again, Pacific Islander households are disproportionately affected, with severe housing problems affecting 100% of the 20 Pacific Islander households in the city.
 Very low-income Asian households also experience severe housing problems at a disproportionate rate of 62%.
 The share of very low-income Black households with severe housing problems is slightly higher than half (55%), followed by Native American households (53%), Hispanic households (49%), and white households (45%).